ARPU in SaaS: Calculating and Optimizing Average Revenue Per User

-Average revenue per user (ARPU) is the average revenue received per user over a period of time.
-ARPU allows businesses to deepen their analysis of growth potential on a per customer level model revenue generation capacity.
+ARPU stands for average revenue per user, or in some cases, average revenue per unit.
+ARPU is a formula used to calculate average revenue received per user, or unit, over a period of time.
+This calculation allows businesses to deepen their analysis of growth potential on a per customer level and helps them model revenue generation capacity.
 ARPU is calculated by dividing total revenue by average users during a period.
 Due to its role in modelling growth, ARPU is one of the most important revenue metrics for SaaS subscription businesses.

 Why You Should Care About ARPU

 To sum up ARPU in one sentence: it's the average amount of monthly revenue that you receive per user.

 People say ARPU is a "vanity metric" (a metric that isn't actually useful).
 Those people are using ARPU incorrectly, because while not the deepest metric, when calculated and broken down properly this metric helps you identify trends in a group of customers booked within the month against different cohorts and segments.
 When graphing this metric you can identify price points that customers are selecting more than others, along with being able to identify upsell/down sell trends - a major factor in the efficacy of your SaaS business model.